Who are the judges on The Masked Singer season 7?

 Team Cuddly is made up of Space Bunny, Baby Mammoth, Miss Teddy, Thingamabob, and Lemur.

-Season seven of The Masked Singer premieres tonight (9 March) at 8pm ET on FOX.
+Season seven of The Masked Singer will air every Wednesday at 8pm ET on FOX.

 Register for free to continue reading